Gina Rodriguez Blasted After She Posts Video Saying The N-Word, Reigniting Anti-Black Criticism

 As The Cut noted, Rodriguez was criticized as her comments seemed to ignore the Latinx actors and actress already starring in Marvel and DC Comics movies.
 She was also criticized as some viewed the tweet’s timing as inappropriate, as Black Panther was the first superhero film with a predominately black cast.

-The actress, who turned 35 earlier this year, also received criticism when she notably interjected when her Small Foot costar Yara Shahidi was asked about what it was like to be a role model to black women.
-Rodridguez chimed in before Shahidi could start to answer, seeming to correct the interviewer by saying that Shahidi was a role model to “so many women.”
+The actress, who turned 35 earlier this year, also received criticism after she notably interjected when her Small Foot costar Yara Shahidi was asked about what it was like to be a role model to black women.
+Rodriguez chimed in before Shahidi could start to answer, seeming to correct the interviewer by saying that Shahidi was a role model to “so many women.”

 The comment was accused of attempting to diminish conversations that were specifically meant to be about black women.

 Then, in November of last year, Rodriguez again received criticism when she spoke on a panel about diversity in Hollywood.
-Rodriguez claimed that Latinx women make less than white, black, and Asian women.
-As The Cut noted, while Rodriguez’ claims about the wage gap were true on a general basis, they are not true among women in Hollywood, which is what the discussion was about.
+Rodriguez claimed that Latina women make less than white, black, and Asian women.
+As The Cut noted, while Rodriguez’s claims about the wage gap were true on a general basis, they were true among women in Hollywood, which is what the discussion was about.

 When Rodriguez was asked about those comments in an interview in January of this year, she began to cry and claimed that the backlash was hurtful as she had looked to the black community growing up, citing a lack of Latinx representation, per The Cut.